Friends of BMAT

 - Maintenance of the newly planted ‘Firmins Field’ including installation of log seats and sowing wildflower seeds in the glade

 - Development of a 2 acre wild flower meadow on the Furfield Park open space off Brishing Lane.
-We have recently been awarded an £1,800 ‘Go Green Go Wild’ grant from MBC and the area will be prepared and seeded during Spring 2020
+We have recently been awarded an £1,800 ‘Go Green Go Wild’ grant from MBC.
+The area was due to be prepared and seeded during Spring 2020 however this has been delayed due to COVID-19.
+We now look forward to seeing wildflowers growing there in 2021.

 If you would like to register as a Friend of Boughton Monchelsea Amenity Trust please complete and return the below form or contact the Parish Clerk on 01622 744969 or [email protected]

-The first Friends of BMAT meeting will take place on Friday 13th March at 7.30pm in the committee room of the village hall.
-Please let us know if you can attend.
-The agenda is below.
+The first Friends of BMAT meeting took place on 13th March in the committee room of the village hall.
+The minutes of this meeting are available on request from the clerk